elec-e8408-mini-project-2025/project-documentation/README.md

 - The bluetooth interaction the minimum requirements SHOULD use the hard coded BlueTooth broadcast name to determine the correct device.
 It would be a lot more secure if we can do this from the WebUI without hardcoding.
 However, this requires more precise interaction with the operating system and the Web Application.

 - If the clock runs out of sync due to power loss the system MUST synchronize its time when syncing to the RPi or some there needs to be another way to obtain the sync.
 The system needs to be aware of this.
-As the LilyGo application functions has only slavelike properties this requires more action from the RPi.
+As the smartwatch application functions has only slavelike properties this requires more action from the RPi.

 - The network access of the RPi MUST be made easily configurable and NOT hardcoded to work in one network.

 - The system is designed so the RPi OS SHOULD be only be interacted by the WebUI.
 This also imposes difficulty in the configuration of the network access.

-- The LilyGo watch MUST only send hiking data to a paired device
+- The smartwatch application watch MUST only send hiking data to a paired device

-- The LilyGo watch MUST only be discoverable during pairing with the RPi
+- The smartwatch application watch MUST only be discoverable during pairing with the RPi

 ### Memory

 - The TWatch will only save 5 trips before it starts rewriting the previous information

-- The trips MUST be stored in the internal flash memory for the LilyGo application if persistent memory is used.
+- The trips MUST be stored in the internal flash memory for the smartwatch application if persistent memory is used.

-- The LilyGo application MUST be carefully crafted to account for the hardware restrictions of the TWatch:
+- The smartwatch application MUST be carefully crafted to account for the hardware restrictions of the TWatch:

 | Restricting factor | Size |
 | ------------------ | ---- |